 What do the drawings in the VAD Nurse's autograph book tell you about the war/ how people felt about the nurse?

 What object do you find most interesting in this part of the museum?

 Costume (blue)

-The differences in clothing between the rich and poor, the rules of mourning, clothes worn for special occasions.
+The differences in clothing between the rich and poor, the rules of mourning.
+Children's clothes and toys